tchiarato/vim-quick-tricks/README.md

 :g/^\(.*\)$\n\1$/p
 ```

-### Deleting lines that do not contain a given pattern
+### Deleting lines that contain or not a given pattern
 Let's say that you have the following log file and you want to delete all lines except the one that has the request path info.
 ```
 2015-04-02T23:43:25.191908+00:00 app[web.1]: Started GET "/cars/16/models.json?format=json" for 189.71.47.35 at 2015-04-02 20:43:25 -0300